zakacat/DGL-114-ProcessPortfolio/README.md

 #### :octocat: Activity 0203:
 *I understand that only two activities per week are necessary, but I would like to do three if I can when I have the time.

 >_"Visit material.io and examine some aspects of Material Design.
 Scroll through the site and take a look at one page/article that interests you in more detail.
-Summarize what you learn from the article in your Process Portfolio."_"
+Summarize what you learn from the article in your Process Portfolio."_

 The article that I chose was Text Fields ([Source](https://material.io/components/text-fields/android)).
 I chose the implementation section instead of the design section as that is what I am more concerned with.
 Although I know design is important for a polished, highly-usable app, I feel I should focus on how to use the feature first.